mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 I guess the "pre-internship" period encompasses the time after I accepted my offer to when my internship actually started which lined up pretty well with Covid first hitting the US, so there was a lot of uncertainty.
 Internships were getting cancelled left and right as companies rushed to get everything in place for the summer.

+Microsoft also held some informational events before the summer to help interns and new grads get familiar with Microsoft and the surrounding areas, stuff like:

+- Meet Microsoft Devices
+- Exploring Seattle
+- Program Management at Microsoft

 ## Uncertainties

 I think Microsoft did a great job in handling everything during this period of uncertainty and confusion.
 We were scared that like [Workday, AirBnB, Yelp, and a ton of other companies](https://ismyinternshipcancelled.com/?company=&status=yes) our internships woud get cancelled.
 We were also hearing that other companies were transitioning to a remote internship.
 It would really suck if, for example, I declined an offer from a company that confirmed remote internships and Microsoft cancelled their internships.